ro-msg-aws-training/resources/src/containers/index.md

 ECS knows how to run containers, but it doesn't know how to provision the resources on which these containers will be running.
 This is something we have to take care of.

-We can either setup an EC2 cluster (can be with just one instance), preferably using an ASG, and tell ECS to run on it (a.k.a. use EC2/ASG as the capacity provider).
+We can either set up an EC2 cluster (can be with just one instance), preferably using an ASG, and tell ECS to run on it (a.k.a. use EC2/ASG as the capacity provider).
 This even enables us to experiment for free if we are still within the free tier (ECS itself doesn't cost anything).

 ## Fargate

 Another capacity provider ECS can use is Fargate.
-Basically it abstracts EC2 away (AWS calls it serverless compute for containers, but it doesn't really tick all the boxes since you cannot scale it down to zero).
+Basically, it abstracts EC2 away (AWS calls it serverless compute for containers, but it doesn't really tick all the boxes since you cannot scale it down to zero).

 ## EKS